nrinaudo/kantan.xpath/docs/src/main/mdoc/nodes_as_arbitrary_types.md

 ---
-layout: scala mdocorial
+layout: tutorial
 title: "Decoding nodes as arbitrary types"
-section: scala mdocorial
+section: tutorial
 sort_order: 4
 ---
-We've seen in a previous scala mdocorial how to extract [primitive types](nodes_as_primitive.html), [tuples](nodes_as_tuples.html) and [case classes](nodes_as_case_classes.html) from XML documents.
+We've seen in a previous tutorial how to extract [primitive types](nodes_as_primitive.html), [tuples](nodes_as_tuples.html) and [case classes](nodes_as_case_classes.html) from XML documents.
 Sometimes however, none of these fit our requirements. kantan.xpath provides support for extracting arbitrary types, which works almost exactly the same as case classes.